cloudsen12/models/README.md

 ## Introduction

-In order to cover EO benchmarking requirements, we join to each IP the results of six of the most popular CD algorithms:
+In order to cover EO benchmarking requirements, we join to each IP the results of eight of the most popular CD algorithms:

   - **Fmask4**: Function of Mask.
 We use the MATLAB implementation code via Linux Docker containers.
 This resource is available in https://github.com/GERSL/Fmask.